Sdniss/BICAMSZ/README.md

 - Sex
 - Educational status

-In short, by correcting for these 4 factors, the resulting z-score can be compared to cognitive scores without interference by them.
-In the [Repo explanation](#repo-explanation) section, we explain the code that performs exactly this transformation.
+In short, by correcting for these factors, the resulting z-score can be compared to cognitive scores without interference by them.
 3 important phases can be distinguished:

 1. Scaling of the raw scores
 2. Predicting which score should normally be obtained by the subject according to their age, sex and education level.